-Transmitted herewith is a copy of the final report of the geotechnical investigation on the abovementioned project.
-The services performed provide an evaluation at selected locations of the subsurface soil conditions throughout the zone of significant foundation influence.
 As an additional service, this firm would be pleased to review the project plans and structural notes for conformance to the intent of this report.
 We trust that this report will assist you in the design and construction of the proposed project.
 Vann Engineering, Inc. appreciates the opportunity to provide our services on this project and looks forward to working with you during construction and on future projects.
 This firm possesses the capability of performing testing and inspection services during the course of construction.
 Such services include, but are not limited to, compaction testing as related to fill control, foundation inspections and concrete sampling.
-Please notify this firm if a proposal for these services is desired.
-Should any questions arise concerning the content of this report, please feel free to contact this office as soon as possible.
+Please notify this tim if a proposal for these services is desired.
+Should any questions arise concerning the course this report, please feel free to contact this office as soon as possible.